cormiertyshawn895/Retroactive/README.md

 - iTunes 10.7 may prompt “A required iTunes component is not installed.
 Please reinstall iTunes (-42401).”
 There is no need to reinstall iTunes.

-###Last Words
+### Last Words
-- If GateKeeper prevents you from running modified versions of Aperture, iPhoto or iTunes, temporarily disable GateKeeper in Terminal with `sudo spctl --master-disable`.
+- If GateKeeper prevents you from running modified versions of Aperture, iPhoto or iTunes, [temporarily disable GateKeeper in Terminal with `sudo spctl --master-disable`](http://osxdaily.com/2015/05/04/disable-gatekeeper-command-line-mac-osx/).

-- To learn more about how Retroactive works, see Technical Deep Dive: How does Retroactive work?
+- To learn more about how Retroactive works, [take a technical deep dive](https://medium.com/@cormiertyshawn895/deep-dive-how-does-retroactive-work-95fe0e5ea49e).